zodb/relstorage/docs/db-specific-options.rst

     RelStorage.
 Some are persistent while others are transient.
 Do not remove them or data corruption may result.

+Optional settings include:

+driver
+    This can be set to "gevent sqlite3" to activate a mode that yields to the gevent loop periodically.
+Normally, sqlite3 gives up the GIL and allows other threads to run while executing SQLite queries, but for a gevent-based system, that's not particularly helpful.
+This driver will call ``gevent.sleep()`` approximately every ``gevent_yield_interval`` virtual machine instractions executed by
+    any given connection.
+(It's approximate because the instruction count is tracked per-prepared statement.
+RelStorage uses a few different prepared statements during normal operations.)

+    The gevent sqlite driver supports RelStorage's critical commit section.

+gevent_yield_interval
+    Only used if the driver is ``gevent sqlite``.
+The default is currently 100, but that's arbitrary and subject to change.
+Choosing a specific value that works well for your application is recommended.
+Note that this will interact with the ``cache-local-mb`` value as that's shared among Connections and could reduce the number of SQLite queries executed.

 RelStorage configures SQLite to work well and be safe.
 For advanced tuning, nearly the entire set of `SQLite PRAGMAs
 <https://www.sqlite.org/pragma.html>`_ are available.
 Put them in the